iamdavidcc/ASCII-ART---codingame-/README.md

-# ASCII-ART---codingame-
+# ASCII-ART - codingame-

-A small example of how to solve the codingame ASCII ART game
+Here I show you a small example of how to solve the game proposed in the CodinGame website.

+Improvements are welcome!